 The application verifies the endorsing peer signatures and compares the proposal responses to determine if the proposal responses are the same.
 If the chaincode is only queried the ledger, the application would inspect the query response and would typically not submit the transaction to the ordering service.
-If the client application intends to submit the transaction to the ordering service to update the ledger, the application determines if the specified endorsement policy has been fulfilled before submitting (i.e. did peerA and peerB both endorse).
+If the client application intends to submit the transaction to the ordering service.
+If the specified endorsement policy has been fulfilled before submitting (i.e. did peerA and peerB both endorse).
 The architecture is such that even if an application chooses not to inspect responses or otherwise forwards an unendorsed transaction, the endorsement policy will still be enforced by peers and upheld at the commit validation phase.